 Which type of mortgage is right for me?

 With thousands of mortgage deals available, how do you know which one to choose?
-We recommend speaking to an experienced mortgage adviser who can help find the right mortgage for you.
+We recommend speaking to an experienced mortgage broker who can help find the right mortgage for you.
 The main types of mortgage are:

 - Fixed rate mortgages – The interest rate stays the same for the initial tie-in period of the deal.
 Because of this, your monthly mortgage repayment amount also stays the same for that period.